everx-labs/DeBot-IS-consortium/TimeInput/README.md

     hrs: uint8 - index of an hour within a day.
 Must be in range [0, 24).

-    mins: uint8 - number of minutes.
+    mins: uint8 - index of a minute within an hour.
 Must be in range [0, 60].

     timestamp: uint32 - timestamp in seconds inside a 24 hours.
 Must be in range [0, 86400].
 Used instead of hrs, mins.